code42/code42cli/README.md

 ```

 ### zsh
-For `zsh`, before doing the above commands, do these commands first:
+For `zsh`, before doing the above commands, do these first:

 Activate the `compdef` function:
 ```bash